gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 While you can use any package manager to develop an application with Squide, it is highly recommended that you use [PNPM](https://pnpm.io/) as the guides has been developed and tested with PNPM.
 !!!

-### Query client
+### Use the query client

-Then, instanciate a [QueryClient](https://tanstack.com/query/latest/docs/react/reference/QueryClient) in the module registration function and wrap the routes element with a [QueryClientProvider](https://tanstack.com/query/latest/docs/react/reference/QueryClientProvider):
+Then, instanciate a [QueryClient](https://tanstack.com/query/latest/docs/react/reference/QueryClient) instance in the module registration function and wrap the routes element with a [QueryClientProvider](https://tanstack.com/query/latest/docs/react/reference/QueryClientProvider):

 ```tsx !#7,12 local-module/src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";